Datapack-Hub/bot/README.md

 ### Develop Locally

 1. Clone the repo and navigate to it using a terminal
-2. Install python
-3. Install the dependencies using:
+2. Install the dependencies using:
    ```bash
    pip install -r requirements.txt
    ```
    > You may need to use `pip3` instead of `pip`
-4. Go to https://discord.com/developers/applications, create and set up a bot and invite it to a server
+3. Go to https://discord.com/developers/applications, create and set up a bot and invite it to a server
-5. Create a file in the root directory called `bot_token.py` and fill in your token:
+4. Create a file in the root directory called `bot_token.py` and fill in your token:
    ```py
    token = "<DISCORD_BOT_TOKEN>"
    ```
-6. Create a file in the root directory called `variables.py` and fill it with ids of your bot and channels:
+5. Create a file in the root directory called `variables.py` and fill it with ids of your bot and channels:
    ```py
    logs = <BOT_LOG_CHANNEL_ID>
    intro_channel = <INTRO_CHANNEL_ID>